borgbackup/borg/docs/index.rst

     $ attic init /usbdrive/my-backup.attic
     $ attic create -v /usbdrive/my-backup.attic::documents ~/Documents

-See the :ref:`generalusage` section for a more detailed example.
+See the :ref:`quickstart` chapter for a more detailed example.

 Easy installation
 -----------------